DFE-Digital/architecture/reference/dfe-target-architecture.md

 ## How services use the target architecture

-![Service interaction diagram showing a typical user journey through the architecture.
+![Service interaction diagram showing an example user journey through the architecture.
 A user interacts with a service through the front-end engine.
 The front-end engine invokes one or more business engines to apply policy rules or workflows.
 Business engines retrieve or update